Cypress Tree Class 2023 - 2024

 During this half term, our topics are:

 Throughout the week, children are given many opportunities to practise their arithmetic skills.
-At the end of each Maths lesson, all children complete a 'Tough Ten' and on a Monday, all children will participate in an arithmetic lesson.

 Power Maths | The Meadows Primary School